webdevsumit/Shopmart/README.md

-# Shoping-Project
+# Shopmart
-Shop mart an e-commerce website which can do all necessary things except payment.
+Shopmart is an e-commerce website which can do all necessary things except payment.